-Skin types is one of the main factors that determine the risk of sunburn4.
-From light (highest risk) to dark skin (lowest risk), there are six skin types that correlate with a person’s susceptibility to sunburn4.
-Factors that pose higher risks for skin cancer include:
+Skin type is one of the main factors that determine the risk of skin burn.3 From light (highest risk) to dark skin (lower risk), there are six skin types that correlate with a person’s susceptibility to sunburn.4

 Stay Sun Sensible

 Help prevent your skin getting damaged by following these simple precautions:

 Wear a sunhat, sunglasses and T-shirt when you’re outside.

 While you’re outside, stay in the shade as much as you can.
 Watch out for reflections from surfaces such as snow, water or sand, which can also cause sunburn.
 Even concrete or grass can reflect the sun and increase your risk of burning.

 Make sure you don’t get dehydrated, especially on warm days, by drinking lots of water – if you’re being active, this is particularly important.

 Cover ALL your exposed skin with high factor sun cream (at least SPF 15), to protect your skin and stop it burning (6) – and remember to reapply every 2 hours, or sooner if you go swimming.
 There’s no such thing as a waterproof or all-day suncream!
 SPF 50+ will offer you the best protection against UV rays.
 You’ll also find tips on how to properly apply sunscreen.